carlock

 she/her

 Shannon grew up in Maine and left shortly after high school to satisfy the demands of her city-girl heart.
 She received her BA in women’s studies from UCLA and freelanced for over 2 decades, working with a diverse list of clients, primarily in entertainment and creative arts.
 In 2015, she co-founded the Michigan-based Women’s Health Council, a grassroots organization focused on improving health outcomes in underserved communities.
-Before joining Hardy Girls, Shannon served as project manager of the Sorter Project, a community-based feasibility study, conducted in partnership with researchers at the NIH.
 In addition to her work with Hardy Girls, Shannon is an adoptee rights advocate & group facilitator.

 Favorite book: Impossible!
 I do love The Stations of Solitude and An Unknown Woman, both memoirs by Alice Koller